Analysis - Japan government-bond selloff sparks fears of too much, too fast

 The JGB selloff also dragged down shares in Japanese real estate investment trusts .TREIT, which dropped to a 2 1/2-month low, and prompted profit-taking in stocks.
 The Nikkei share average .N225 pulled back from 5-1/2 year highs on Tuesday, slipping for the first time in three days.

 The spark that kindled the JGB selloff was the dollar's push above 100 yen on Friday.
-During the U.S. currency's month-long attempt to crack that key yen level the 10-year JGB yield had stayed locked in a very narrow range of 10 basis points, breaking out only when the dollar jumped.
+During the U.S. currency's month-long attempt to crack that key yen level the 10-year JGB yield had stayed locked in a very narrow range of one percentage point, breaking out only when the dollar jumped.

 "The BOJ is going to double the monetary base by not targeting the overnight call rate anymore.
 This is obviously going to weaken the yen," said Maki Shimizu, senior strategist at Citigroup in Tokyo.